CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Chain-of-Thought(CoT)-Self-Instruct

-\paragraph{General instruction following tasks} For tasks involving general instruction-following with open-ended responses, we direct the LLM to use reasoning to generate only the instruction, not the response itself.
-In these instances, later during training on this synthetic data we utilize a reward model to assess the responses, eliminating the need for a reference answer.
+\paragraph{General instruction following tasks} For tasks involving general instruction-following with open-ended responses, we direct the LLM to use reasoning to generate an instruction only, and not to include a specific response.
+In these instances, later during training on this synthetic data, we utilize a reward model to assess policy model responses, eliminating the need for a reference answer.
 The prompt we used for CoT-Self-Instruct on general instruction following tasks is given in \autoref{fig:non_reasoning_long_cot_prompt}.
-Seed prompt pools for instruction-following typically include various different domains.
-When selecting few-shot prompts, for example combining prompts from storytelling and coding could result in unnatural synthetic prompts.
-To address this, we propose to first label seed prompts into categories, and then sample from the categories first.
+Seed instruction pools for instruction-following typically include various different domains.
+When selecting few-shot samples, for example, combining instructions from storytelling and coding could result in unnatural synthetic instructions.
+To address this, we propose to first group seed instructions into categories by their domain.
+For each synthetically generated instruction, we first sample a category, and then select instructions from within that category as few-shot examples.